 Ficus ingens

 Ficus ingens (Fig tree), is a semi-evergreen tree with a spreading crown, found across sub-Saharan Africa [1].
 The large tree is widespread because it easily adapts to various habitats and soils [2].
 Its dull green leaves are heart-shaped or lanceolate with yellow veins, turning from coppery/reddish when young.
 It bears stalked figs that change from white to pink/red/purple when ripe (figure 1) [3, 4].
-In Zimbabwean traditional medicine, F. ingens has been used to treat anemia, piles, and diarrhea [5].
-The Shonas employ the bark to boost milk production in cows and the South African Zulus use the same tree bark to treat anemia, meanwhile the Nigerians use the tree bark, roots and leaves to relieve for piles, diarrhea, and as a laxative/diuretic [6] [7].
+In Zimbabwean traditional medicine, F. ingens has been used to treat anemia, pile, and diarrhea [5].
+The Shonas employ the bark to boost milk production in cows and the South African Zulus use the same tree bark to treat anemia, while in Nigerian, the tree bark, roots and leaves are used to relieve for pile, diarrhea, and as a laxative/diuretic [6] [7].
 The plant leaves of Ficus ingens are reported to be toxic to cattle, and other reports confirm that the leaf extracts demonstrate anti-inflammatory, analgesic, hypotensive, laxative, and antirheumatic effects [8].
 The fruit and leaves from the plant are food and nutraceuticals used by both humans and animals [4].
 The weeping bark produces latex which is used locally as a disinfectant that aids in wound healing, the leaves have widely been used in treating malaria, dysentery, STIs, chest issues, convulsions, pain, and wound healing [9] [10] [11].
-It is however the plant’s cardinal use in mycobacterium treatments including Tuberculosis and leprosy that has motivated this study due to the increase in drug resistant microbes responsible for these conditions to conventional medicines [12] [13]
+It is however the plant’s cardinal use in mycobacterium treatments including tuberculosis and leprosy that has motivated this study due to the increase in drug resistant microbes responsible for these conditions to conventional medicines [12] [13]

 Fig 1.
-Images showing Wild Ficus ingens tree, leaves and fruits
+Images showing wild Ficus ingens tree, leaves and fruits

 Antibacterial resistance